tobias-freidling/hsic-lasso-psi/README.md

-# hsic-lasso-psi
+# Post-selection inference for HSIC-Lasso

-Post-selection inference based on truncated Gaussians for the HSIC-Lasso feature selection procedure
+This repository contains simulations used in the second subproject of my master thesis *Model uncertainty in statistical inference*.